BrianPugh/cyclopts/docs/source/rules.rst

 *****
 Tuple
 *****
-* Parses the same number of tokens as the size of the annotated tuple.

-* The inner annotation type will be applied independently to each element.
+* The inner type hint(s) will be applied independently to each element.
+Enough CLI tokens will be consumed to populate the inner types.

 * Nested fixed-length tuples are allowed: E.g. ``tuple[tuple[int, str], str]`` will consume 3 CLI tokens.